-Say hello to the team
+Say hello to our board

-This is just the board of directors - we couldn't save dogs without our awesome fosters, volunteers, and donors.
+We couldn't save dogs without our awesome fosters, volunteers, and donors.

 Jill Leiva, Senior Director